zuzayka/zuzayka/README.md

 - 👋 Hi, I’m @zuzayka
 - 👀 I’m interested in java
 - 🌱 I’m currently learning java
-- 👀 I’m currently try to get offer
+- 👀 I’m looking for a job

 <!---
 zuzayka/zuzayka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.